 In my misery and still too mad to talk to God, I cried out to the “Universe” begging to be removed from this man who was “driving me crazy”…to be with some women who understood my pain.
 God in His infinite wisdom and timely sense of humor gave me exactly what I asked for.
 The next time the police came to our front door I was taken away in handcuffs, charged with assault of a family member and spent nearly a month in a crowded jail full of angry meth using women like me.

 I’m not proud to have a criminal record; however, jail was the best thing that ever happened to me.
 I never want to forget that experience and the lessons I learned about myself, life and God.
 When I was released from jail, I went to counseling and rededicated my life and marriage to Jesus Christ.

 Through a personal process of studying, meditating on and speaking God’s Word over my life, as well as working a 12 Step program, God continues to heal the many broken places in my heart, mind and soul.
 In my Heavenly Father, I have found the love I searched for my whole life.
 God has called me to reach other women who struggle with life and addiction.
 It’s my prayer that by sharing my story, other hurting women will know they aren’t alone in their pain and that life after addiction is possible.
 True life comes only from trusting Christ, staying in God’s Word and depending on the Holy Spirit daily to walk in His freedom.

 If the Son sets you free, you will be free indeed. ~ John 8:36

-Through the Reaching Hurting Women Ministries Tamara chronicles her 17 year recovery journey, teaches various Christian topics, reviews books and shares messages of hope and healing for women who may be struggling in life.
-Tamara and her husband live in Texas.
+Through Reaching Hurting Women Ministries Tamara chronicles her 18 year recovery journey, teaches various Christian topics, reviews various media and shares messages of hope and healing for women who may be struggling in life.
+Tamara and her husband live in Texas with their two pups.